armollica/TableShaper/README.md

 There are two ways to pick columns, the "selection" method and the "sift" method.

-The "selection" method is the default method (the `-s, --selection` flag sets it explicitly).
+The "selection" method is the default method.
 With this method you give a comma-separated list of column names or ranges of column names.
 A range is specified by the starting and ending columns separated by a colon: `start:end`.
 You can exclude a column or a range by putting a tilde (~) before it.

 ```bash
 # Assume we have a table with columns A, B, C, etc.